Encouraging students to be innovative, creative and to problem solve in food science and technology.

 This Challenge is linked with the Royal Society Te Apārangi’s Team Silver Challenge CREST awards so all participants who achieve the CREST assessment criteria are able to add this prestigious award to their academic curriculum vitae.

 The Challenge requires teams of Year 11 - 13 students, who are studying NCEA Science and/or Food Technology, to develop a new food product for an industry client, following the process defined in the Team Silver Challenge CREST awards (very similar to the product development process used by the food industry).

 Each team is supported by a CREST Consultant/Mentor, a professional from the food industry,or NZIFST member.

 Each team receives sponsorship from the food industry, to contribute to the costs the school has incurred in entering the Challenge.

-Participating teachers in the North Island receive professional development from the staff of the Massey Institute of Food Science and Technology at Massey University and participating teachers in the South Island are supported by staff from the University of Otago and Lincoln University.
+Participating teachers in the North Island receive professional development from the staff of the School of Food and Advanced Technology at Massey University and participating teachers in the South Island are supported by staff from the University of Otago and Lincoln University.

 The professional food scientists and technologists who assess the projects using the CREST criteria also judge the regional competitions.

 The Food Innovation Challenge is an invaluable lesson in implementing food science and technology, as practised by the food industry into secondary schools.